maystroh/RL_cataract/README.md

 positive rewards and moving away from the lens gives the agent negative rewards.
 In addition, circular incision on the capsule lens gives positive rewards and non-circular one gives negative rewards.

-The gif below shows a reinforcement learning agent episode where the agent had access to the 3-D coordinates and motion vectors: the surgical instrument enters through a small incision visible on the right side of the eye and makes a circular incision on the front side of the capsule.
+The image above shows a reinforcement learning agent episode where the agent had access to the 3-D coordinates and motion vectors: the surgical instrument enters through a small incision visible on the right side of the eye and makes a circular incision on the front side of the capsule.
 This episode shows that the agent is able to incise a roughly circular piece of the lens capsule.
 This highly demonstrates the ability of a RL agent to